Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 The availability in this cosmic-ray context of Planck-scale sensitivities for values of $n$ all the way up to $n=2$ was already fully established by the year 2000~\cite{ita,gactp}.
 The debate then quickly focused on establishing what exactly the observations were telling us about the photopion-production threshold.
-The fact that the AGASA cosmic-ray observatory announced~\cite{agasa} evidence of a behaviour of the spectrum that was of the type expected in the Planck-scale picture generated a lot of interest.
-However, more recent cosmic-ray observations, most notably the ones reported by the Pierre Auger observatory~\cite{augerdata}, appear to show absolutely no evidence of unexpected behaviour.
-There is even some evidence~\cite{augersources} suggesting that to the highest-energy observed cosmic rays one can associate some relatively nearby sources, and that all this is occurring at scales that fit very well in the standard picture of the photopion-production threshold, without Planck scale effects.
+The fact that the AGASA cosmic-ray observatory was reporting~\cite{agasa} evidence of a behaviour of the spectrum that was of the type expected in this Planck-scale picture generated a lot of interest.
+However, more recent cosmic-ray observations, most notably the ones reported by the Pierre Auger observatory~\cite{augerdata1,augerPLB2010}, appear to show no evidence of unexpected behaviour.
+There is even some evidence~\cite{augersources} (see however the updated Ref.~\cite{augersourcesNEW}) suggesting that to the highest-energy observed cosmic rays one can associate some relatively nearby sources, and that all this is occurring at scales that could fit within the standard picture of the photopion-production threshold, without Planck scale effects.

-These results reported by the Pierre Auger Observatory are already somewhat beyond the ``preliminary" status, and within a year or two we should have at our disposal very robust cosmic-ray data, which should be easily converted into actual experimental bounds on the parameters of Planck-scale test theories.
+These results reported by the Pierre Auger Observatory are already somewhat beyond the ``preliminary'' status, and we should soon have at our disposal very robust cosmic-ray data, which should be easily converted into actual experimental bounds on the parameters of Planck-scale test theories.

+Among the key ingredients which are still missing I should assign priority to the mentioned issue of correlation of cosmic-ray observations with the large scale distribution of matter in the nearby universe and the issue of the composition of cosmics rays (protons versus heavy nuclei).
+The rapidly-evolving~\cite{augersources,augersourcesNEW} picture of correlations with matter in the nearby universe focuses on cosmic-ray events with energy $\geq 5.7 \cdot 10^{19}\mathrm{\ eV}$, while the growing evidence of a significant heavy-nuclei component at high energies is limited so far at energies $\leq 4 \cdot 10^{19}\mathrm{\ eV}$.
+And this state of affairs, as notably stressed for example in Ref.~\cite{gaisserUHECR2011}, limits our insight on several issues relevant for the understanding of the origin of cosmic rays and the related issues for tests of Lorentz symmetry, since it leaves open several options for the nature and distance of the sources above and below, say, $5 \cdot 10^{19}\mathrm{\ eV}$.